-In accordance with Government Auditing Standards, we also have issued our report dated March 21, 2023 on our consideration of U.S. Dairy Export Council and Affiliates' internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated March 25, 2024, on our consideration of U.S. Dairy Export Council and Affiliates' internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, and other matters.
 The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of U.S. Dairy Export Council and Affiliates' internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering U.S. Dairy Export Council and Affiliates' internal control over financial reporting and compliance.

-March 21, 2023
+March 25, 2024

-Report of Independent Auditors on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards
+Report of Independent Auditors on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance With Government Auditing Standards

-The Board of Directors U.S. Dairy Council and Affiliates
+The Board of Directors U.S. Dairy Export Council and Affiliates

-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States (Government Auditing Standards), the financial statements of U.S. Dairy Export Council and Affiliates which comprise the consolidated statements of financial position as of December 31, 2022 and 2021, and the related consolidated statements of activities and changes in net assets, and cash flows for the years then ended and the related notes to the financial statements, and have issued our report thereon dated March 21, 2023.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States (Government Auditing Standards), the consolidated financial statements of U.S. Dairy Export Council and Affiliates, which comprise the consolidated statement of financial position as of December 31, 2023, and the related consolidated statements of activities and changes in net assets and cash flows for the year then ended, and the related notes (collectively referred to as the "financial statements"), and have issued our report thereon dated March 25, 2024.